 Reuse Revolution is located in Bridge Park’s North Market at 6750 Longshore Street, Dublin, Ohio 43017.
-While the North Market’s restaurants are completing their construction phases, we are open Sunday-Monday 9am-5pm, Tuesday-Friday 10am-7pm, and Saturday 9am-7pm.
+We are open Sunday 10am-5:30pm, Monday/Tuesday 11am - 7pm, Wednesday - Friday 11am - 7:30pm, and Saturday 9:30am - 7:30pm.
 Look for the blue wave wall, which represents our planet’s oceans that we care so much about protecting and cleaning.

 But I recycle, isn’t that enough?

 What is single use plastic and why is it bad?

 Single use applies to anything that is used one time then thrown away.
 This was the 2018 word of the year, (even though it is two words - ha).
 Plastic straws, plastic coffee cups, plastic water bottles, saran wrap, plastic food containers, to-go cups, soft plastic grocery bags, single use napkins wrapped in plastic, etc.

 Plastic serves its purpose in the medical industry among other things.
 Plastic inventions have provided life saving and life improving functions for many people and animals since it was created decades ago.
 In today’s world, it has become painfully obvious that we need to question plastic’s broad uses and mass production on more than just Earth Day.
 If plastic isn’t at least BPA free, it can disrupt our endocrine systems, become litter that pollutes the land and sea while potentially harming wild life and disrupting whole eco systems.
 Plastic breaks down and the chemical composition is compromised which means it can leach into our water and land.
 Plastic can be consumed by the animals humans eat, or pollute the vegetation we harvest and consume.
 There was a recent study done showing a frightening majority of young people have BPA in their urine and stool samples.
 The tiny pieces that plastic breaks up into are called micro plastic, which never go away.